Browns' Garrett in accident, injuries not life-threatening

-CLEVELAND (AP) — Cleveland Browns All-Pro defensive end Myles Garrett did not suffer life-threatening injuries after he was involved in a one-car accident following practice Monday.
+CLEVELAND (AP) — Cleveland Browns All-Pro defensive end Myles Garrett remains in hospital care with unspecified injuries after he flipped his Porsche in a one-car accident following practice Monday.

-The team said Garrett was taken to a hospital, but did not give any specific details about his injuries or condition.
-The Browns said they are gathering more information.
+The team said Garrett suffered “non life-threatening injuries” in the accident, which happened on a rural road a few hours after the team's practice.
+The Browns did not provide any details about Garrett's injuries or condition.

+His agent, Nicole Lynn, said in a statement posted on Twitter that Garrett has been “alert and responsive” while receiving medical attention.
+She said “we are waiting to learn the extent of his injuries.”

+On behalf of Garrett's family, Lynn thanked medical personnel for getting the 26-year-old and an unidentified female passenger out of his vehicle and transporting him to the hospital.

 The 26-year-old Garrett was in the locker room following the morning workout.